jbernhard/ebe-analysis/README.md

-# EbE analysis
+# EbE analysis (deprecated!)

-Tools for analyzing event-by-event heavy-ion collision simulation data.

-__NOTE:__  This project is deprecated.
-There are some known bugs which I probably will not fix.
-All functionality will be re-implemented in later work.
+This project is abandoned.
+I am creating a new toolset, [hic](https://github.com/jbernhard/hic), which is faster, more flexible, and _much_ more Pythonic.
+This repository remains in existence

+* to remind myself of my origins
+* and because github repositories are free.